zsx/r3/tests/README.md

 > These tests originated from the repository [on GitHub][1].
-It was originally the work of Carl Sassenrath, Ladislav Mecir, Andreas Bolka, Brian Hawley, and John K:
+It was originally the work of Carl Sassenrath, Ladislav Mecir, Andreas Bolka, Brian Hawley, and John K.
 >
-> The code was been moved from a separate submodule directly into Ren-C's %tests/ subdirectory.
-This is because development on the original repository largely ceased, and it makes keeping the tests in sync with the Ren-C version easier.
+> The Ren-C fork was moved from a submodule directly into the %tests/ subdirectory.
+This is because development on the original repository ceased, and it makes keeping the tests in sync with the Ren-C version easier.
 >
 > In the Ren-C version, an extensive source analysis script was added by Brett Handley.
 This has parse rules for C, and is used to check the source codebase itself for static analysis properties.
 >